Maurice Dean Wint: Life and career

-One of his most famous roles is Quentin in the cult favorite science fiction horror film Cube.
-His other notable roles were in Hedwig and the Angry Inch, RoboCop: Prime Directives, Psi Factor and the TekWar films and television series.
+One of his most famous roles came two years later as Quentin in the 1997 cult favorite science fiction horror film Cube.

+His other notable work includes Sgt.
+Luther Robinson in the 2001 film Hedwig and the Angry Inch, and numerous roles in various Canadian television series such as Tekwar, RoboCop: Prime Directives, Psi Factor, Hudson & Rex, Shoot the Messenger, and Diggstown.